metalabdesign/elixir-from-the-ground-up/README.md

-# elixir-from-the-ground-up
-Lunch &amp; Learn: Elixir from the ground up
+# Elixir from the Ground Up

+## Development
+We're using [MARP](https://yhatt.github.io/marp/) to facilitate easy slide collaboration.
+Really, it's just markdown, so pull-requests should be very straightforward.